paweljakubas/j-random-matrices/chapters/basic-algebra.md

 a case one need to observe that for any linearly independent vectors $x_1, x_2,..,x_n$ and any **nonsingular** matrix T, the vectors $Tx_1, Tx_2,..,Tx_n$ are also linearly independent.
-So if we decompose A=QR, and we want to determine linear dependence of the columns of A, then equally we can investigate QR.
-And because Q is orthogonal matrix, so nonsingular as each its column is composed of orthonormal basis vectors, then we need to analyze R.
+So if we decompose A=QR, and we want to determine linear dependence of the columns of A, then equally we can investigate the columns of QR.
+And because Q is orthogonal matrix, so nonsingular as each its column is composed of orthonormal basis vectors, then we need only to analyze R.
 Let's do preparatory calculations to get grips with what will come next.

 ```j